hackforla/VRMS/README.md

 ## Running Tests

 The VRMS application has a variety of tests written for the application.
-Review the `package.json` file in any directory and look for the `test` scripts.
+Review the `package.json` file in any directory and look for any variation of `test` scripts.

 To run all of the tests run `npm run test:all` from the root folder.

 ## Configure your database

-The application uses MongoDB and the team has a few databases dependent on the environment.
+The application uses MongoDB and the team has a few databases for differing environments.
 Below are instructions on how to connect to the different databases used for development.

 1. Staging test database: This database is maintained by the team.
 Post in the #vrms-dev channel to see who has access if you have any issues.
 This db has data useful for developming
     1. Navigate to the [Get up and running](#get-up-and-running) section and find the credentials link.